leonvanbokhorst/friction-reasoning/docs/pushback_ai/05_finetuning.md

 ## Story Beat — Feeding the Model a Friction Diet

-After collecting and publishing the disagreement-focused dataset, we marched into the training dojo.
+After collecting and publishing the disagreement-focused dataset, we rolled straight into training.
 Goal: infuse DeepSeek-R1 with the multi-agent disagreement voice without overbaking agreement.
 Phase 05 is about preparing balanced batches from `friction-disagreement-v2`, configuring LoRA adapters, and monitoring training signals so the model internalizes argument, vulnerability, and hesitation.

 ## Configuration Scroll